You are here

 ABOUT THE Festival

 Speed date an expert; ride a tractor; puzzle over our trove of astonishing exhibits; and test the interactive displays.
-Vote for the most fascinating poster; find out what the future of farming could look like; meet a Dalek.
+Vote for the most fascinating poster; find out what the future of farming could look like.

 Join a debate or listen to a talk; tackle a treasure hunt or pit yourself against one of our quizzes.
 Immerse yourself in a sensational demo, including the one we trialled at the Royal Institution Christmas Lectures last year (see opposite).